MicrosoftDocs/sql-docs/docs/2014/database-engine/modify-a-partition-function.md

 ms.assetid: ae5bfc09-f27a-4ea9-9518-485278b11674
 caps.latest.revision: 10
 author: "craigg-msft"
-ms.author: "rickbyh"
+ms.author: "craigg"
 manager: "jhubbard"
 ---
 # Modify a Partition Function
-  You can change the way a table or index is partitioned in [!INCLUDE[ssCurrent](../../includes/sscurrent-md.md)] by adding or subtracting the number of partitions specified, in increments of 1, in the partition function of the partitioned table or index by using [!INCLUDE[tsql](../../includes/tsql-md.md)].
+  You can change the way a table or index is partitioned in [!INCLUDE[ssCurrent](../includes/sscurrent-md.md)] by adding or subtracting the number of partitions specified, in increments of 1, in the partition function of the partitioned table or index by using [!INCLUDE[tsql](../includes/tsql-md.md)].
 When you add a partition, you do so by "splitting" an existing partition into two partitions and redefining the boundaries of the new partitions.
 When you drop a partition, you do so by "merging" the boundaries of two partitions into one.
 This last action repopulates one partition and leaves the other partition unassigned.

 > [!CAUTION]
 >  More than one table or index can use the same partition function.
 When you modify a partition function, you affect all of them in a single transaction.
 Check the partition function’s dependencies before modifying it.